 What would it look like if you had the same thought and instead it went like: “I have a new idea/big decision to make, let me talk to my go-to-person and also two other people I NEVER go to”.

-That could be a hew hire, someone in a different department, someone of a different race, gender or orientation.
-The important
+That could be a new hire, someone in a different department, someone of a different race, gender or orientation.

 An example for me right now is around the Sales Onboarding Program myself and my sales leaders are building.
 My typical context would be that I should go to my more tenure salespeople to help with what should be covered during this period of the ramp.